realdecimalist/minswap-tokens/README.md

 circulating = maxSupply - burn - treasury
 ```

-In special cases where your want to get circulating supply from API or you consider all minted tokens are circulating supply, you can use `circulatingOnChain` (example: Indigo, Butane).
+In special cases where you want to get circulating supply from API or you consider all minted tokens are circulating supply, you can use `circulatingOnChain` (example: Indigo, Butane).

 ## How to add my token